Is a Correction Looming Ahead for Biocept, Inc. (BIOC)

 Is It Worth Investing in Biocept, Inc. (NASDAQ :BIOC) Right Now?

-Plus, the 36-month beta value for BIOC is at 0.72.
+Biocept, Inc. (NASDAQ:BIOC) scored a price-to-earnings ratio above its average ratio, recording 893.05 x from its present earnings ratio.
+Plus, the 36-month beta value for BIOC is at 0.88.
 Opinions of the stock are interesting as 2 analysts out of 2 who provided ratings for Biocept, Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”

-The average price from analysts is $2.03, which is $1.5 above the current price.
-BIOC currently public float of 124.91M and currently shorts hold a 3.54% ratio of that float.
-Today, the average trading volume of BIOC was 28.08M shares.
+The average price from analysts is $20.00, which is -$1.92 below the current price.
+BIOC currently public float of 124.91M and currently shorts hold a 4.33% ratio of that float.
+Today, the average trading volume of BIOC was 2.63M shares.

 BIOC’s Market Performance